The State of IP and Innovation in Insurance Industry

-Upon digging further, we found that the reason behind the lack of patent protection for the innovative measures of the Chinese insurance companies owes to the difficulty of getting insurance related patents granted.
+Upon digging further, we found that the reason behind the lack of patent protection for the innovative measures of the Chinese insurance companies owes to the difficulty of getting insurance-related patents granted.
 Because of strict laws, it is very difficult to get a life/health-related patent granted in China, which could be a plausible explanation for the lack of patenting activity by Chinese insurance organizations.

 The non-patent filing companies also included three Asian companies while eight European companies made to the list.
-The absence of patent filing activity might have multiple reasons ranging from non-patentable subject matter to the lack of need of protecting their innovation.
-Whatever might be the reason, it would suffice to say that unlike innovation, protection of assets is the least thought about concept for some companies within the insurance sector.
+The absence of patent filing activity might have multiple reasons ranging from non-patentable subject matter to the lack of need for protecting their innovation.
+Whatever might be the reason, it would suffice to say that unlike innovation, the protection of assets is the least thought about the concept for some companies within the insurance sector.

 Did you know: Innovation and Protection constitute two of the three pillars for the success of any organization.
 Wondering what the third pillar is?
 Find out here – Innotecting- the recipe to an organization’s success.